edupaulos/edupaulos/README.md

 ### Recent work
 - Recently worked on backend using Elixir lang 🧪 ;
 - I also worked for a smartlocker project that you can find [here](https://gitlab.com/oz_wonderland/py-locker) ;
-- Now, I'm in a Front-End intership using React ⚛ .
+- Currently, I'm working as Junior Front-End using React ⚛ .

 ### GitHub Analytics